If you would like to contact Mr. Estepp, please email or call his administrative assistant Tania Monroe ([email

-Additionally, under Mr. Estepp’s leadership, the school district has established high yield instructional strategies to be used in every classroom, implemented a research-based and consistent framework for literacy and mathematics instruction, put structures in place for teacher collaboration and data analysis and provides comprehensive intervention services to students needing additional academic support.
+Under Mr. Estepp’s leadership, the school district has established high yield instructional strategies to be used in every classroom, implemented a research-based and consistent framework for literacy and mathematics instruction, put structures in place for teacher collaboration and data analysis and launched comprehensive intervention services for students needing additional academic support.
 The Mariemont City School District is consistently ranked as one of the top academically performing school districts in both the state and nation.

 Mr. Estepp believes in the importance of strong partnerships with all stakeholders of our school district.
 To gather feedback and input, he has established a superintendent’s advisory council and student advisory and meets with these groups on a regular basis.
 Mr. Estepp also initiated the Warrior Club to engage and involve community members who no longer have children attending our schools.

 Mr. Estepp is a member of our local Kiwanis chapter, is a member of the BASA legislative committee and the executive committee of the Alliance for High Quality Education.
-He is also a member of the governing board for the Hamilton Clermont Collaborative and works as a volunteer EMT for the Terrace Park EMS department.
+He is also a member of the governing board for the Hamilton Clermont Collaborative.

 Mr. Estepp resides in Terrace Park with his wife, Amy, and their children, Cameryn, Audrey and Talon.